mynk-tmr/notes/Backend Dev/Internet Protocols.md

 #### Transmission Control Protocol : TCP
 - Features
     - **connection-oriented** — opens a connection to transmit data, then closes it
     - **reliable** — for each packet received, an *acknowledgement* is sent to sender to confirm the delivery.
-TCP also includes a *checksum* in it's header for error-checking
+TCP also includes a *checksum* in headers for error-checking
     - transmits data as **stream of bytes** so they reach application layer in same order
 - Each TCP connection begins with a 3 way handshake
     - During this, various parameters like _maximum segment size & window size_ are negotiated.